 And then, in 1949, the much-delayed Hope-Princeton Highway finally opened a southern route through the province.
 The story of these three highways — their construction and their relationship to park development and historical sites — forms the core of Bradley’s engaging book.

 He begins with the Hope-Princeton.
 Bradley contends that provincial parks were developed largely as an extension of the highway network.
 In the case of the Hope-Princeton, the road was built to provide motorists with access to Manning Park.
-Located in the Cascade Mountains east of Hope, it was established in 1941 and named for Ernest C. Manning, former chief forester and parks promoter who had died in a plane crash earlier in the year (and father of Helen Akrigg, author of the handy British Columbia Place Names, UBC Press, 1997 – Ed.).
+Located in the Cascade Mountains east of Hope, it was established in 1941 and named for Ernest C. Manning, former chief forester and parks promoter who had died in a plane crash earlier in the year.

 Bradley shows how Manning Park was groomed to appeal to the motoring public.
 Groves of wild Rhododendron, stands of majestic old-growth timber, and bluffs of mountain goat habitat were all identified as roadside attractions.
 Scenic lookouts were built and signs of industrial activity hidden.
 The Manning Park “wilderness” was in fact a carefully crafted “natural” landscape in which sights were manipulated to show B.C. at its best.
 As the “crown jewel of the park system,” writes Bradley, “few other provincial parks were as carefully and lavishly tended as Manning was” (63).